Thiotepa is used on its own or together with other medicines to treat certain types of cancer of the breast, ovary, and bladder.

 Thiotepa may be used to treat other conditions as decided by your doctor.

-Thiotepa injection is to be given intravenously (into the vein) or into the body space.
+Thiotepa injection is to be given intravenously (into the vein), intramuscularly (into the muscles) or by instillation into the bladder or body space.

 Your doctor or nurse will administer the injection for you.